GraphBLAS/graphblas-api-cpp/markdown/views.md

 - `M` must meet the requirements of `MatrixRange`

 ### Return Value
-Returns a matrix view that is equal to the transpose of `matrix`, satisfying `MatrixRange`.
+_TODO: Discuss issues with allowing transpose view in output_ Returns a matrix view that is equal to the transpose of `matrix`, satisfying `MatrixRange`.
 If `M` meets the requirements of `MutableMatrixRange`, then the return value will also meet the requirements of `MutableMatrixRange`.